Sebbern/Personal-Projects/Shuffle Experiment/readme.txt

+EDIT: These rules were written for the first python program: "ShuffleExperiment.py".
+Every rule is valid for the newer program - "shuffle_experiment_new.py" - except rule 5.

 Shuffle experiment, how many times do you have to shuffle to get a deck that is the exact same as the original deck.

 Some rules are given: